Senna Maatoug: Education and government career

+House of Representatives

 She was placed fifth on the party list of GroenLinks in the 2021 general election.
 During the campaign, Maatoug argued that the number of temporary employment contracts had gotten out of control.
 She was elected to the House with 19,392 preference votes.
-Maatoug's specializations are social affairs, employment, pensions, integration, and child care, and she is on the parliamentary Committees for Finance, for Public Expenditure, and for Social Affairs and Employment as well as on the United States contact group and the Parliamentary Inquiry into Fraud Policy and Public Service, initiated as a result of the Dutch childcare benefits scandal.
+Maatoug's portfolio included social affairs, employment, pensions, integration, and child care.

 Together with Labour Party member of parliament Henk Nijboer, she wrote an alternative budget proposal with more spending on health care, education, and welfare, with higher corporate and capital taxes, and with a lower budget deficit compared to the coalition's budget.
 Furthermore, in reaction to widespread remote working during the COVID-19 pandemic to contain the virus, Maatoug and Steven van Weyenberg (D66) introduced a bill to prohibit companies from denying an employee's request to work from home or from the office without proper reasoning.
 The Wall Street Journal reported that it would make the Netherlands among the first countries with a right to work from home.
 The bill – called "Werken waar je wilt" (Working wherever you want) and an amendment to the Flexible Working Act of 2015 – was passed by the House in July 2022.
 Maatoug said that it would improve employee's work–life balance and that it would lead to lower commuting times.
+However, the bill was rejected by the Senate in September 2023 in a 37–38 vote.
+Maatoug also continued a 2020 bill by Wim-Jan Renkema (GroenLinks) – who had left the House – to require companies to have a confidant.
+It was passed by the House in May 2023 with opposition from the coalition party VVD despite cabinet approval.
+The CDA supported the bill only after filing an amendment to initially exclude business with fewer than 10 employees.
+That same year, the House carried an amendment co-filed by Maatoug to shorten the term for personal debt restructuring from three to one and a half years.

+Maatoug was re-elected in November 2023 on the shared GroenLinks–PvdA list, and her specialties changed to taxation and childcare.
+She criticized the Schoof cabinet's 2025 budget, arguing that labor was taxed too heavily in comparison to capital.
+She called it the result of a combination of strict budgeting and placating the interests of corporations and the wealthy.